russellw/cd-nearest/README.md

-# cd-nearest
+CD to nearest recent matching directory.

-PowerShell CD to nearest recent matching dir
+ChatGPT 4o was used in writing this program.